zabrewer/FN70489-Scanner/README.md

 | 192.168.1.1  |  16.6.2 | True | True | TP-self-signed-553499999 | 3 | True | True

-Based upon all of these criteria, this host would be a good candidate for the upgrade/workaround *although* it does not seem to have other services or lines referencing the self-signed certificate (less than 4 references of the self-signed cert *TP-self-signed-553499999* in the entire running config).
+Based upon all of these criteria, this host may be a good candidate for the upgrade/workaround *although* it does not seem to have other services or lines referencing the self-signed certificate (less than 4 references of the self-signed cert *TP-self-signed-553499999* in the entire running config).
+Refer to the field notice for details.

 If you see 4 or more references to a self-signed certificate in the *number of certname references* field, you may want to inspect the config to see what services (secure voice, https, etc.) may be referencing the self-signed certificate.
 Of course I have not tested thousands of configs so your results may vary - please contact me if you find anything to the contrary and I will update the documentation here.